Settings

 After which, in the future, it is enough to simply select this saved preset from the list and use it.

-Common settings for all scrapers
+Common settings for all parsers

-| Parameter Name | Default Value | Description |
+| Parameter name | Default value | Description |

 |---|---|---|

-| Request retries | 10 | Number of retries for each request; if the request fails to execute within the specified number of attempts, it is considered unsuccessful and is skipped |
+| Request retries | 10 | Number of attempts for each request; if the request cannot be completed in the specified number of attempts, it is considered failed and skipped |

-| Use proxy | ☑ | Determines whether to use proxies |
+| Use proxy | ☑ | Determines whether to use a proxy |

-| Query format | $query | Request format |
+| Query format | $query | Query format |

-| Result format | Each scraper has its own value | Result output format |
+| Result format | Each parser has its own value | Result output format |

-| Proxy ban time | Each scraper has its own value | Proxy ban time in seconds |
+| Proxy ban time | Each parser has its own value | Proxy ban time in seconds |

-| Request timeout | 60 | Maximum request wait time in seconds |
+| Request timeout | 60 | Maximum request timeout in seconds |

-| Request delay | 0 | Delay between requests in seconds; you can specify a random value in a range, for example 10,30 - delay from 10 to 30 seconds |
+| Request delay | 0 | Delay between requests in seconds; you can specify a random value in a range, for example, 10,30 - delay from 10 to 30 seconds |

 | Proxy Checker | All | Proxies from which checkers should be used (choice between all or listing specific ones) |

-| Parameter Name | Default Value | Description |
+| Parameter name | Default value | Description |

 |---|---|---|

-| Max body size | Each scraper has its own value | Maximum page size in bytes |
+| Max body size | Each parser has its own value | Maximum size of the results page in bytes |

-| Use gzip | ☑ | Determines whether to use compression for transferred traffic |
+| Use gzip | ☑ | Determines whether to use compression for transmitted traffic |

-| Extra query string | Allows you to specify additional parameters in the request string |
+| Extra query string | Allows specifying additional parameters in the query string |

-Additional Settings
+Additional settings

 - Template macros